Pipeliner/sredoshahmaty/knowledge.md

 - Develop a comprehensive testing strategy to catch errors before deployment
 - Implement top priority QoL improvements from the list above
 - Regularly review and update the list of potential improvements based on user feedback and changing needs

+## Pydantic Models
+- The project now uses pydantic models for Tournaments with `extra = allow`.
+- The `Tournament` model is defined in `doit.py` and is used to handle tournament data.
+- The `url` method of the `Tournament` model generates the URL for the tournament.